Looking for the best online language learning programs for your kid(s)?

 You can easily sort and search videos, and once you get started, FluentU begins to personalize your content and make recommendations for further viewing.

-FluentU covers the world’s major languages, currently offering Spanish, French, German, Chinese, Japanese and English, with upcoming programs for Russian, Italian, Arabic, Korean and Portuguese.
+FluentU covers the world’s major languages, currently offering Spanish, French, German, Chinese, Japanese, English, Russian, Italian and Korean, with an upcoming program for Portuguese.
 (There are over 1,000 videos for Spanish alone.)

 Each video clip has an interactive transcript so kids can closely follow what’s being said in the clip.
 Each word in the transcript is in itself a mini language lesson, because when kids hover on a specific word, everything they need to know about that word—pronunciation, translation, usage example, etc.—pops up.